Infinity Festival Hollywood: 2020

 For 2020, due to the COVID-19 pandemic, the festival was held entirely online with an all-virtual event that was held over eight weeks.
 The 2020 Infinity Festival began on October 28, 2020, and ran through January 7, 2021.
-Original material debuted on the Wednesday and Thursday of each of the 8 consecutive weeks (with the exception of Christmas week 2020 and New Year’s week 2021.)
-The festival was free to attend after registration on FNvirtual, an online platform which was created specifically for the event by FNTECH.
-Each week’s programming was devoted entirely to one of eight themes: Remote Collaboration, Artificial Intelligence, 3D/Visual effects, Virtual Production, Immersive Experiences, Real Time Storytelling, Entertainment Content, and Wellness Tech.
-The programming also included ART+TECH, a fine art gallery that featured innovative new media artists including Rashad Newsome and Jam Sutton.
+Original material debuted on the Wednesday and Thursday of each of the 8 consecutive weeks (with the exception of Christmas week 2020 and New Year's week 2021.)
+The festival was free to attend after registration on an online platform which was created specifically for the event.
+Each week's programming was devoted entirely to one of eight themes: Remote Collaboration, Artificial Intelligence, 3D/Visual effects, Virtual Production, Immersive Experiences, Real Time Storytelling, Entertainment Content, and Wellness Tech.
+The programming also included ART+TECH, a Fine Art Gallery that featured innovative new media artists including Rashad Newsome and Jam Sutton.
 Festival speakers included Oscar winning actress and producer Brie Larson, actor and director Joseph Gordon-Levitt, and artist Refik Anadol.

-New to the festival in 2020 was a collaboration with Universal Music Group and Capitol Records’ Capitol Royale.
-During the festival, the Universal Music Group’s Innovation Team hosted a five-week Lifestyle Innovation Challenge, where four teams were challenged to develop a detailed vision for a consumer product.
-The teams then hosted their final projects in the Virtual Capitol Tower, which provided a 360 navigable version of the iconic Capitol Records tower in Hollywood.
-The 2020 festival was attended by over 10,000 online visitors and had over 700,000 page views.
+New to the festival in 2020 was a collaboration with Universal Music Group and Capitol Records' Capitol Royale.

 2021

-The Infinity Festival Hollywood continued in 2021 with a hybrid in-person and online event.
-The festival was held at Goya Studios and the Dream Hotel from November 2–4, 2021.
-The event featured all new programming focused on current trends including the Metaverse, AI, XR, OTT, Film, Television, Audio, Animation, Music, 5G, Art and Gaming.
+Infinity Festival Hollywood continued in 2021 with a hybrid in-person and online event.